USDOT-SDC/sdc-dot-webportal/README.md

 <a name="release-notes"/>

 ## I. Release Notes
+**April 4, 2020.
+SDC sdc-dot-webportal Release 2.4.1**
+### What's New in Release 2.4.1
+* Inject the Cognito user pool through the environment so all environments do not need to use the dev Cognito pool

 **January 28, 2020.
 SDC sdc-dot-webportal Release 2.4**
 ### What's New in Release 2.4
 * Change login functionality to allow users to be redirected to Login.gov